 4.1 How does your State ensure that International Humanitarian Law and Law of War are made widely available, e.g., through military training programmes and regulations?

-All Danish military personnel receive instruction in the Law of Armed Conflict (LOAC) and other relevant international rules governing the conduct of military operations.
+All Danish military personnel receive instruction in the Law of Armed Conflict (LOAC) and other relevant international law governing international military operations.
+All training in LOAC is based on the Danish Military Manual on international law relevant to Danish armed forces in international operations (2016).

 The regulations concerning instruction in LOAC were reviewed in the early 1990's.
 Today, instruction is governed by a defence command regulation from June 2014.
-The guiding principle is that everyone shall receive instruction according to his or her function.
-Instruction is also to be integrated into all military instruction and exercises, thus making LOAC an integrated part of military training.
+This regulation is currently under revision, subject to the standards of NATO STANAG 2449, 3rd ed.
+The guiding principle is that everyone shall receive instruction according to his or her level and function.
+Instruction is also integrated into all military exercises, thus making LOAC an integrated part of military training.
 Instruction takes place at all levels during basic military training, at NCO-schools and at the officer academies as well as at the Royal Danish Defence College.
-In addition, personnel who are to take part in operations carried out by the UN, NATO or the OSCE (including peace support operations)
+In addition, personnel who are deployed in international operations receive additional training specific to that operation, including training in LOAC, before deployment.
+Personnel who have special responsibilities relating to LOAC receive training specific to that area of law